dhruvtalwar18/AMR_Cobot/README.md

 <b><h1> Mobile Cobot Developments </h1></b>

+ With the successful control of the cobot arm and the gripper, now we aim at integrating the ROS controlled AMR with the ROS master of the Cobot.
+This is to ensure that the cobot knows when to start the pick and place operation, and intimate the AMR when it has successfully picked or placed an object.

 <p align = "center"> <img src="https://github.com/dhruvtalwar18/Mobile_Collaborative_Robot/blob/main/Moveit_integration_vids/AMR_Cobot.gif" title="AMR Cobot integration" height= "600" width = "360"></p>
 <p align="center">Fig.5 AMR Cobot Integration</p>